hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 ### Eviction and expiry

-For best responses, the near-cache should hold every data record in the underlying data store, rather than just a subset.
+For best responses, the Near Cache should hold every data record in the underlying data store, rather than just a subset.

 However, this is only practical for small data sets.
-In all other cases, the _eviction_ and _expiry_ configuration options need to be used to constrain the memory usage of the near-cache.
+In all other cases, the _eviction_ and _expiry_ configuration options need to be used to constrain the memory usage of the Near Cache.

 ### Querying

-Queries do not use the near-cache.
-The near-cache may in general only contain a subset of of the data so would give incorrect results to query, if all items had not yet been loaded or insufficient space to hold all items existed.
+Queries do not use the Near Cache.
+The Near Cache may in general only contain a subset of of the data so would give incorrect results to query, if all items had not yet been loaded or insufficient space to hold all items existed.

 ### Server-side

-In this example, the near-cache is on a client-side process, that connects to the Hazelcast data grid but is not responsible itself for hosting any data.
+In this example, the Near Cache is on a client-side process, that connects to the Hazelcast data grid but is not responsible itself for hosting any data.

-Near-caches can also be used on server-side processes, the nodes in the data grid.
-Such a server process would then be both responsible for hosting it's share of the data and also the near-cache copy of data that process was actually using.
+Near Caches can also be used on server-side processes, the nodes in the data grid.
+Such a server process would then be both responsible for hosting it's share of the data and also the Near Cache copy of data that process was actually using.

-Apart from a few optimizations, the concept is the same -- the near-cache is copy of data that is elsewhere.
-The difference is in memory usage, the process already has data in memory apart from the near-cache, so needs careful sizing to ensure there is enough for both.
+Apart from a few optimizations, the concept is the same -- the Near Cache is copy of data that is elsewhere.
+The difference is in memory usage, the process already has data in memory apart from the Near Cache, so needs careful sizing to ensure there is enough for both.

 ## Summary

-A `near-cache` is a second level cache, a local copy of data held in the main Hazelcast grid.
+A `Near Cache` is a second level cache, a local copy of data held in the main Hazelcast grid.
 The main Hazelcast grid is the first level cache, perhaps of data that resides in a relational database on disk.
-So a near-cache can be viewed as a cache of a cache.
+So a Near Cache can be viewed as a cache of a cache.

 Anything where a local copy exists accelerates read calls, as network transmission times are eliminated.